cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 While Google [defines](https://developers.google.com/open-source/gsoc/help/responsibilities#org_admin_responsibilities) responsibilities for organization admins and gives some [tips](https://developers.google.com/open-source/gsoc/help/oa-tips), there are variations in how organizations run the program suitable for their communities.

+> :ℹ️: **Term "contributor" throughout this document is used as "mentee".**: Please do not mix the term "contributor" with regular contributors and maintainers of the CNCF projects.
+The term "contributor" is used to follow Google's terminology for the GSoC program.

 ## Outline of responsibilities

 First of all, GSoC admins are required to read these documents from Google: